SteelCompendium/data-md-dse/Bestiary/Monsters/Bredbeddle/Statblocks/Bredbeddle.md

     distance: Ranged 20
     target: One creature or object
     effects:
+      - name: Effect
-      - effect: The bredbeddle must have a head in their possession (attached to them or not), which they throw at the target.
+        effect: The bredbeddle must have a head in their possession (attached to them or not), which they throw at the target.
 If the head was attached, the bredbeddle is left headless.
       - roll: Power Roll + 3